 What actually happens

-You fire up your grill to reach a certain temperature.
+You fire up your best indoor grill 2018 to reach a certain temperature.
 Once this temperature crosses the threshold of 285 degrees, a reaction that has been called as Maillard reaction in chemistry takes place in your food.
 This reaction is essentially a reaction between sugars and amino acids found in the food that we you generally barbecue.
 This reaction takes the responsibility for the seared taste and brown color of barbecued food.
 Consequently, you may thank Maillard reaction if you love your barbecued food.

 Then there is caramelization